emily343/RateMyTrip/docs/index.md

-# RateMyTrip
+# CityRate

-RateMyTrip is a web application that allows young travelers and students to share and discover new travel experiences.
+CityRate is a web application that allows young travelers and students to share and discover experiences about cities that they can visit during a semester abroad in Europe.

 ## Team members